SAP-archive/teched2020-developer-keynote/kymaruntime/README.md

 apirule.gateway.kyma-project.io/s4mock created
 ```

-The app is now deployed to the Kyma runtime in your SAP Cloud Platform subaccount.
+Your component is now deployed to the Kyma runtime in your SAP Cloud Platform subaccount.

 Good work!